IamManchanda/mysql-bootcamp-queries/README.md

 1. Create a new query `SELECT * FROM books_app.books;`
 1. Now you have the data to play with!

-These folders within this repo will help you get started with, as it contains all the most important queries that you will end up using as a MySQL (or, SQL in general) Developer.
+These folders within this repo will help you get started with.
 You should start them by this order:

 - String Functions
 - Refining Selections